How to Install and Use WP-CLI Tool on Linux (Quick Guide)

 What is the WP-CLI?

-The biggest advantage of using this command-line tool is that it allows you to automate your work.
-For example, you can make a script to install or remove a group of plugins on multiple WordPress sites at once.
+The biggest advantage of using this command-line tool is that it offers a fast and efficient way to manage websites.
+For example, you can make a script to install or remove a group of plugins on multiple WordPress sites all at once.

 How to Install WP-CLI in Linux

-1. Install the wget program in your Linux distribution by executing any one of the following commands:
+1. Install the wget program in your Linux distribution:

 $ wget https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar